The Long Run is what puts the Tiger in the Cat – Bill Squires

 How to Maintain the Correct Pace ?
 Surprisingly… running slow is NOT EASY !
 Our slow pace tends to creep up into the ‘moderate pace’ or our running comfort zone and sabotages the gains of the LSD.
 Four techniques:-

 - By Heart Rate.
 Run at 60-70% of your max heart rate or in the aerobic heart rate zone.
 You need at heart rate monitor or an HR equipped running watch for this.
+Click here for a detailed article on HR running.

 - By Pace.
 As mentioned above – run at a pace 1 to 3 mins per km slower than your 10 Km pace.
 A GPS running watch or a mobile phone app does the job.